codio/knowledge/source/instructors/setupcourses/add-ta.rst

 .. meta::
-   :description: Add Teaching Assistant to a Course
+   :description: Teaching assistants may be added to a course on a read only basis and they can also be added as students.

 .. _add-ta: